Research at LOROS

 Contact the Research team by email or call (0116) 231 8498

 - February 2017 – Prof. Christina Faull, Research Lead, and Anjana Vaja, Cultural Support Worker, featured on Multilingual Radio’s EAVA FM with presenter Donna Philips, as guests of Health Watch Leicester.
-The aim was to raise awareness about services available at LOROS, and share information on a new research project called ‘Thinking Ahead About Medical Treatments in Advanced Illness’, looking at doctors and nurses experiences of having discussions about resuscitation with patients from minority ethnic communities with advanced illness, and their families.
-See photos
+The aim was to raise awareness about services available at LOROS, and to share information about a research project called ‘Thinking Ahead About Medical Treatments in Advanced Illness’, looking at doctors' and nurses' experiences of having discussions about resuscitation with patients from minority ethnic communities with advanced illness, and their families.

 - LOROS Research newsletters